WGBH/AAPB2/app/views/override/legal/tou.md

 ## Q. Privacy Policy

-The Site’s [Privacy Policy](/legal/privacy) provides additional terms and conditions that apply to your use of this Site.
+The Site's [Privacy Policy](/legal/privacy) provides additional terms and conditions that apply to your use of this Site.
 If you do not agree to the conditions therein, please do not use the Site.